9 artifacts in this set

 "Old No. 30," the Last Steam Locomotive Replaced by Diesels on the Ford Rouge Plant Railroad, March 1950

 The American Locomotive Company, established in 1901, wisely transitioned from manufacturing steam locomotives to diesel-electric units in the 1920s.
-ALCO locomotives, built in partnership with General Electric, were popular with American railroads until GE began building complete locomotives on its own in 1956.
+ALCO locomotives, built in partnership with General Electric, were popular with American railroads until GE ended the collaboration in 1953 and became a direct competitor.
 ALCO's market share fell steadily until the company was forced to end production in 1969.

 ALCO's -- and later, General Electric's -- chief rival was the Electro-Motive Division of General Motors.
 From 1941 to 2005, EMD built a full line of locomotives suited to switching, freight and passenger operations.
 EMD’s elegant "cab units," like the Maine Central locomotive seen in this lithograph, remain icons of 1950s American railroading.

 Advertising Poster, "Santa Fe All the Way," circa 1946

 For all of its advantages, there was one thing that the diesel-electric locomotive couldn’t do: reverse declining passenger revenues.
 Many railroads, like Santa Fe, featured their sleek new diesel-electric locomotives and passenger cars in alluring advertisements.
 But competition from Interstate highways and jet airplanes was too much to overcome.
 American passenger train service was nationalized under Amtrak in 1971.